quickcase/node-toolkit/README.md

 ##### is(field, boolean)

 Build a criterion matching `YesOrNo` fields that are either `true` or `false`.
 Dynamic field names must be prefixed with `data.`.

+##### greaterThan(field, value)

+Build a criterion matching on field greater than provided value.
+Dynamic field names must be prefixed with `data.`.

+##### greaterThanOrEquals(field, value)

+Build a criterion matching on field greater than or equals provided value.
+Dynamic field names must be prefixed with `data.`.

+##### lessThan(field, value)

+Build a criterion matching on field less than provided value.
+Dynamic field names must be prefixed with `data.`.

+##### lessThanOrEquals(field, value)

+Build a criterion matching on field less than or equals provided value.
+Dynamic field names must be prefixed with `data.`.

 ##### sort(...instructions)